 The idea behind insurance is that random bad thing can happen to just about anyone, and sometimes those random things are expensive to resolve.
-Car crashes, medical emergencies, and other problems that can destroy your personal saving and investing plans if they happen to you and you’re not prepared to deal with them.
+Car crashes, medical emergencies, and flooding can destroy your personal saving and investing accounts if they happen to you and you’re not prepared to deal with them.

 How Does Insurance Work?

-In most situations, the insurance compensation following an event does not cover 100% of of the cost – the person making a claim needs to pay a certain amount themselves before the insurance coverage “kicks in”.
+In most situations, the insurance compensation following an event does not cover 100% of the cost incurred.
+The individual filing a claim for damages needs to pay a certain amount himself before the insurance coverage “kicks in.”
 This amount is called the deductible.
 Why is there a deductible?
 So that you will share in the risk and try to be careful with your health and your property.

-There are different types of insurance designed to protect against different types of risk, but they generally fall into 4 categories: Car Insurance, Property Insurance, Health Insurance, and Life Insurance.
+There are insurance policies designed to protect against different types of risk, but they generally fall into four major categories: car insurance, property insurance, health insurance, and life insurance.

-Car insurance, or auto coverage, is insurance you get to protect against risk associated with your vehicle, both while driving and when your car is parked.
-There are four types of car insurance: Liability, Personal Injury, Collision, and Uninsured Protection.
+Car insurance, or automobile coverage, is insurance you get to protect against risk associated with your vehicle, both while driving and when your car is parked.
+There are four types of car insurance: Liability, Personal Injury Protection, Collision, and Uninsured Protection.
 All car insurance policies are a combination of these four types.

-Liability coverage does not cover you or your own vehicle, it only covers damage that you cause while driving.
-If you are hit by someone else driving with liability insurance, their coverage will pay for your repair costs, medical bills, and other expenses, depending how much at fault the other person was.
-For example, if both people in a car crash are equally at fault, each person’s liability coverage will pay 1/2 of the other person’s expenses.
+Liability coverage does not cover you or your own vehicle.
+It only covers damage that you cause while driving.
+If you are hit by someone who does have liability insurance, their coverage will pay for your repair costs, medical bills, and other expenses, depending how much at fault the other driver was.
+For example, if both people in a car crash are equally at fault, each person’s liability coverage will pay 1/2 of the other driver’s expenses.

 Personal injury coverage exists to cover your own medical expenses in the event of a car accident, regardless of who is at fault.
 Personal injury coverage is optional, but if you are even 10% responsible for the crash, you will have to pay 10% of your medical bills out-of-pocket if you don’t have personal injury coverage.

-Collision Coverage covers the repair or replacement cost of your vehicle, regardless of who is at fault.
-Collision coverage is generally less important than personal injury coverage, but if you have an expensive car, you will be more likely to get collision coverage to protect against potential repair costs.
+Collision coverage covers the repair or replacement cost of your vehicle, regardless of who is at fault.
+Collision coverage is generally less important than personal injury coverage, but if you have an expensive car, you will be more likely to get collision coverage to protect against potential repair costs due to a collision.

-All of the other insurance is based on the idea that if you are hit by someone else, their liability coverage will pay for your damages.
-If the other driver is not insured, however, you could have a lot of trouble actually getting that money back.
-Uninsured protection is designed specifically to protect against getting hit by an uninsured driver – your insurance company will cover you immediately and try to get their costs back themselves instead of making you chase the other driver.
+All of the insurance coverage previously mentioned is based on the idea that if you are hit by someone else, their liability coverage will pay for your damages.
+However, if the other driver is not insured, you could have a lot of trouble actually getting any money to cover your expenses.
+Uninsured insurance protection is designed specifically to protect against getting hit by an uninsured driver.
+Your insurance company will cover you immediately and try to get their costs back themselves instead of making you chase the other driver for payment.

 Determining Your Car Insurance Premiums

-On the other hand, your premiums will go down if there are lots of factors pointing towards it being unlikely that you will need to file a claim.
-This includes a history of being a safe driver, if you own a car that includes safety features such as airbags and anti-lock brakes, driving a car that is less expensive to repair, and living in an area with a low crime and few accidents reported.
+On the other hand, your premium will be lower if there are several factors demonstrating you will be less likely to file an insurance claim.
+This includes having a history of being a safe driver, owning a car that includes safety features such as airbags and anti-lock brakes, driving a car that is less expensive to repair, and living in an area with a low crime and few accidents reported.
 If your car is less likely to be damaged or stolen by thieves, and if the drivers around you are also safe drivers, the risk you pose to the insurance company is lower, so your premium will also be lower.

-Property insurance started out as insurance policies to protect against fires, but today it also helps protect against theft, faulty construction, lightning strikes, and other potentially expensive disasters.
+Property insurance started out as insurance policies to protect against fire, but today it also helps protect against theft, faulty construction, lightning strikes, and other potentially expensive disasters that affect your home.

-If you own your home, you will probably want homeowner’s insurance.
-If you have a mortgage on your home, your bank or mortgage company will probably require you have homeowners insurance to help protect your investment.
+If you own your home, you will need homeowner’s insurance.
+If you have a mortgage on your home, your bank or mortgage company will require you have homeowner’s insurance to help protect your investment.

-One problem with filing a claim usually comes from proving you owned something in your home to begin with.
-Home insurance companies generally recommend people walk through their home with a video recorder once per year to document everything in the home.
+One problem with filing a claim usually comes from proving you owned something to begin with.
+Insurance companies generally recommend people walk through their homes with a video recorder once per year to document everything that is in the home.
 By doing this, you have video documentation of your items and can use the video later to show that something was in the home before it was stolen or destroyed.
 While making the video, add important details verbally while capturing your footage.
 Simply saying something like “This television is a Vizio brand.
 It was purchased in November of 2019 for $600.” will help the insurance company determine the replacement value of the items that were damaged or stolen.

-Homeowner’s insurance generally gets more expensive with older buildings with out-of-date or unsafe electrical wiring and plumbing, or homes in more crime-prone areas.
-Homeowner’s insurance gets cheaper for homes with more up-to-date insulation, wiring, plumbing, safer neighborhoods, better fire safety equipment (like lots of smoke alarms and even sprinklers), and better locks and safeguards against burglary.
+Homeowner’s insurance is generally more expensive for older buildings with out-of-date or unsafe electrical wiring and plumbing and for homes in higher crime areas.
+Homeowner’s insurance is less expensive for homes with more up-to-date insulation, new wiring, new plumbing, in safer neighborhoods, with better fire safety equipment (like smoke alarms and sprinklers), and better locks and safeguards against burglary.

-Health Insurance is designed to cover your expenses if you get sick, including all medication and hospital care.
-Health insurance is important – without it, you could find yourself in tens, or even hundreds, of thousands of dollars in debt if an unforeseen medical emergency occurs.
+Health Insurance is designed to cover your expenses if you get sick or injured, including all medication and hospital care.
+Health insurance is important.
+Without it, you could find yourself in tens or hundreds of thousands of dollars in debt if an unforeseen medical emergency occurs.

-Health insurance is typically provided by your employer, but if you are an independent contractor or in a lower-paying job, you may need to buy health insurance on your own.
+Health insurance is typically provided through your employer, but if you are an independent contractor or in a lower-paying job, you may need to buy health insurance on your own.
 In 2010, the Affordable Care Act was passed into law, requiring that all individuals have some sort of health insurance coverage.
 A health care marketplace was created which allowed individuals an online place to “shop” for health insurance.
-Since 2014, everyone who can afford health insurance is required by law to have it (since 2014) unless they can show that they earn below a certain amount of money per year and cannot afford it.
+Since 2014, everyone who can afford health insurance is required by law to have it unless they can demonstrate that their earnings are below a certain dollar amount and they cannot afford it.

-For the elderly, Medicare is a national health insurance program that covers all medical costs of people over 65.
-For the poor, Medicaid is a national program providing health insurance to people earning below a certain threshold.
+For the elderly, Medicare is a national health insurance program that covers all medical costs of people over the age of 65.
+For the poor, Medicaid is a national program providing health insurance to people whose earnings fall below a certain threshold.

 Life insurance was first created to provide for a deceased person’s family when they died.
 The insurance payout would cover the cost of funeral expenses and would provide some cash to live on until the surviving family members found other means of support.
-Life insurance still fulfills this role, but there are also policies that have a cash value – depending on how long you hold a policy, it can pay out a certain amount of money at the “expiration” of the policy.
+Life insurance still fulfills this role, but some policies also have a cash value.
+Depending on how long you hold a policy, you can receive a cash payout at the “expiration” of the policy.

-For example, you might have a policy which pays $200,000 to your survivors when you die.
+For example, you may have a policy which pays $200,000 to your survivors when you die.
 You pay a $20 monthly premium for that coverage.
-If you make payments for 25 years and live until age of 65, the policy then “cashes out” and pays you a lump-sum of $50,000 to use in your retirement account.
+If you make payments for 25 years and live until age of 65, the policy then “cashes out” and pays you a lump-sum of $50,000 to use in your retirement years.